Cost of Living in Germany

 Type of ProductAverage PricesPrice Range

 Transportation is an integral part of living in any big city.
-It’s an expense you cannot skip or cut on.
+It’s a cost you cannot skip or cut on.
 Here are the main types of transport expenses you will have when living in Germany:

 Cost of necessities